jdoyle5/photosphere/README.md

-# README
+# Photosphere

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+[Photosphere](https://photosphere-aa.herokuapp.com/#/) is a web application inspired by 500 Pixels and Flickr.
+It allows users to create a gallery of photos to show to other users.
+## Technologies Used
+* PostgreSQL

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration
+* React.js

-* Database creation
+* Redux

-* Database initialization
+* JQuery

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* SCSS

+## Features
+* User commenting on photos
+* User likes on photos
+* User can view photos by tags
-* ...
+* Authenticated user accounts

+### Use of React Modal